 Description: This web page will lead you to case studies of projects that have been successful in helping deaf children in various developing countries.
 Offered at the website for Deaf Child Worldwide (http://www.deafchildworldwide.info).

 Resources on Inclusive Education

 Description: The Enabling Education Network website can lead you to articles and other informational resources related to inclusive education in developing countries.

-Description: The Clerc Center "Info to Go" service offers an extensive library of links to on-line information related to deaf and hard of hearing children from birth through age 21, with an emphasis on their educational, linguistic, social, and emotional development.
+Description: The Clerc Center offers an extensive library of links to on-line information related to deaf and hard of hearing children from birth through age 21, with an emphasis on their educational, linguistic, social, and emotional development.
 They also respond to inquires from families, the general public, deaf and hard of hearing people, and professionals.
 Most information is targeted at a US audience.

 Gallaudet University Archives

 Description: Consult the Gallaudet University Archives for tools that can help you find more information and research about deaf people.

 Reports on the Living Situation of Deaf People